Print This Page

 Comfortable, loose-fitting clothing that can be layered to accommodate temperature changes is recommended, along with a sun hat, sunglasses, bathing suit and a sturdy pair of walking shoes or sneakers.
 It’s always a good idea to be prepared for any eventuality—a warm sports jacket and emergency rainwear are advised.
 You might also wish to bring a pair of binoculars for viewing scenery.
 This cruise includes two formal nights.
 Most men opt for a dark suit instead of a tuxedo, and women choose cocktail dresses rather than lavish gowns.
 The remaining nights are casual, or smart casual with sport shirts and slacks recommended for men, and skirts, khakis or casual dress for women.

-There are no major health risks when traveling to Greece, Italy or Croatia.
+There are no major health risks when traveling to Croatia, Turkey, Greece and Italy.
 During the summer, take proper care for sun exposure.
 Also, codeine (found in many headache medicines) is banned in Greece, and you may face prosecution if you bring it into the country.
-It is advisable to check with your health-care provider for the latest updates and overseas travel recommendations.
+It is advisable to check with your health care provider for the latest updates and overseas travel recommendations.

 Be sure to ask cruise representatives about shore excursions, as some are quite walking intensive.
 Also, please be advised that passengers who do not choose to partake in shore excursions are typically the last to disembark in that day’s port.